haus/CS-577-Project/STATUS.md

 ### Implementation

-The two big things on our list is to tackle record initialization/derferencing and function declarations/calls next, and then finally to implement ReadSt, which should be a simple wrapper around scanf.
+The two big things on our list is to tackle record initialization/dereferencing and function declarations/calls next, and then finally to implement ReadSt, which should be a simple wrapper around scanf.

 - Nodes
 	- Ast::FuncDecs

-	- Ast::FuncDec
-- Statements
-	- Ast::CallSt
-	- Ast::ReturnSt
-- Expressions
-	- Ast::CallExp
+Functions are partially-implemented at the moment, but do not yet know about their freevars, and we have not tested mutual-recursion.

 ### Qualitative / Quanitative Analysis